hackupc/guides-page/_pages/guide/hacker.md

 ## :cry: I can't come to HackUPC, what should I do?

 That's sad!!
-But, if for any reason, you're unable to finally join us, we would appreciate that you cancel your attendance through [MyHackUPC](https://my.hackupc.com/).
+But, if for any reason, you're unable to finally join us, we would appreciate that you cancel your attendance through [MyHackUPC](https://my.hackupc.com/), so that others can take your spot.

 ---

 ## :camera: Connect with Us

-Make sure to tag social media posts related to the event with #HackUPC2023.
+Make sure to tag social media posts related to the event with #HackUPC10thEdition.
 We’ll be featuring your posts and highlights from the event on our Instagram, Twitter, and Facebook.

 ---
 ---